Uranium–lead dating: Decay routes

 Uranium decays to lead via a series of alpha and beta decays, in which 238U and its daughter nuclides undergo a total of eight alpha and six beta decays, whereas 235U and its daughters only experience seven alpha and four beta decays.

 The existence of two 'parallel' uranium–lead decay routes (238U to 206Pb and 235U to 207Pb) leads to multiple feasible dating techniques within the overall U–Pb system.
 The term U–Pb dating normally implies the coupled use of both decay schemes in the 'concordia diagram' (see below).

 However, use of a single decay scheme (usually 238U to 206Pb) leads to the U–Pb isochron dating method, analogous to the rubidium–strontium dating method.

 Finally, ages can also be determined from the U–Pb system by analysis of Pb isotope ratios alone.
 This is termed the lead–lead dating method.
-Clair Cameron Patterson, an American geochemist who pioneered studies of uranium–lead radiometric dating methods, used it to obtain one of the earliest estimates of the age of the Earth.
+Clair Cameron Patterson, an American geochemist who pioneered studies of uranium–lead radiometric dating methods, used it to obtain one of the earliest estimates of the age of the Earth in 1956 to be 4.550Gy ± 70My; a figure that has remained largely unchallenged since.